 - Are there casual conversations in the hallways or do people seem stressed?

 - Do coworkers respect each other?
 If there is a receptionist, do people greet him or her with a smile?

 - How do employees answer the phone - are they engaged and happy or on autopilot?

-Determine what’s important to you in your next job and ask for concrete examples about the culture and role.
+Determine what’s important to you in your next job and ask for concrete examples about the company and role.
 Hiring managers typically leave time to answer questions at the end of the interview, so take advantage of this.

 If you're speaking with an executive or co-founder: